By special invitation to Treasurer's House

 Frank Green hated museums; he wanted small groups of visitors to enter Treasurer’s House 'by appointment' and marvel at his eclectic collection and period rooms.

-Replacing the more traditional free-flow entry, you are invited to join a small group for an exclusive hour-long journey around the house.
+You are invited to join a small group for an exclusive hour-long journey around the house.

 If you’ve missed booking, drop in on the day to get a ticket - with tours running every 15 minutes we look forward to welcoming you on the next available tour.